ThomasRettig/thomas-rettig-hugo/content/posts/Word Count.md

 A single word in Turkish could make for an entire sentence in English, because each word has, well, more “words” in it.
 Thus, I feel that it’s rather inaccurate to judge document length just like that.
 Yes, in technical terms, word count _does_ equal to the byte size of a digital document, but from the aspect of “how much is this person really saying”, word count scores poorly.

-## Existing solutions
+## Existing solutions<span>It’s complicated</span>

 An interesting point of research is linguist Joseph Greenberg’s work in measuring the “agglutinativeness” of a language.
-In his [academic paper](https://www.jstor.org/stable/1264155?read-now=1&refreqid=excelsior%3A5f06e207ebd245aaf83c24e72c55976c), written in 1960 (though it’s still relevant), the degree of agglutinativeness is based on a ratio: The number of agglutinative junctures to the number of morph junctures.
+In his [academic paper](https://www.jstor.org/stable/1264155?read-now=1&refreqid=excelsior%3A5f06e207ebd245aaf83c24e72c55976c), written in 1960 (it’s still relevant), the degree of agglutinativeness is based on a ratio: The number of agglutinative junctures to the number of morph junctures.
 It’s a bit over my head, but the evidence is in the table below, extracted from Luschützky (2003):

 <table>